jgbarah/evaluating-foss-projects/community.md

 FOSS communities are diverse, and may include many different actors.
 But in general, attending at the scope, the following, usually overlapping, communities can be defined:

 * The development community, composed by people in charge of developing and maintaining the software produced by the company.
 * The contributing community, composed by all the people actively contributing, not only with code.
-Examples of contributors are: submitters of bug reports, participants in discussions in mailing lists, translators, writers of documentation, etc.
+Examples of contributors are: submitters of bug reports, participants in discussions in mailing lists, translators, writers of documentation, etc. The contributing community includes developers too.
 * The user community, composed by users of the software participating somehow in the community.
-This can be by asking questions, by attending events, by joining social network groups with interest in the project. etc.
+This can be by asking questions, by attending events, by joining social network groups with interest in the project. etc. Usually the user community includes the development and contributing communities, since they are also users of the system.
 * The ecosystemn community, composed by all stakeholders not only in the project itself, but in all the ecosystem of projects related to it.
+The user community is a part of the ecosystem community.

 For each of these scopes, different evaluation means can be used.
 But despite this diversity, we can also identify some techniques and parameters that are useful for all of them.
 The rest of this chapter will enter into the peculiarities of each community, and will show as well what they have in common and the techniques that are usful for evaluating all of them.